 Electricity Infrastructure Operations Center (EIOC)

-The Electricity Infrastructure Operations Center at Pacific Northwest National Laboratory brings together industry-leading software, real-time grid data and advanced computation into a fully capable control room.
+The Electricity Infrastructure Operations Center at PNNL brings together industry-leading software, real-time grid data and advanced computation into a fully capable control room.
 Shaped with input from utilities, technology vendors and researchers across the Northwest, the EIOC serves as a unique platform for researching, developing and deploying technologies to better manage and control the grid.
 The new technologies developed here will be transferable across the industry and address the national need for a more reliable and effective electricity grid.

 The Marine Sciences Laboratory (MSL)